 For A-level and IB students

 Biology in Action returns to London and for the first time will be live-streamed online this December!
 Five interactive and engaging sessions delivered by renowned scientists and communicators will inspire and motivate your students.
 A special session with hints and tips for revision and examination success will provide students with the tools to succeed.
-These are unmissable and tremendously popular day, and we look forward to welcoming you and your students this autumn.
+This is an unmissable and tremendously popular day, and we look forward to welcoming you and your students this autumn.

 “I don’t remember a better student conference – we thought every speaker was excellent – just the right level, all animated, engaging and well prepared.”

 Programme & speakers

 Life changing Helen Pilcher, Author and science communicator

 Ever since our species first evolved, we have been tinkering with nature and altering the course of evolution.
 Now we share our planet with genetically modified wolves, pizzly bears and cloned polo ponies.
 Join Helen as she explores the legacy created by this evolutionary mischief-making and explores how humans are changing life on Earth.

 Dr Helen Pilcher is a tea-drinking, biscuit-nibbling science and comedy writer and author of ‘Bring Back the King: the Science of De-extinction’.